twarbelow/viewing_party/DTR.md

 What do you need (resources, environment, communication) to do your best work?
  - Lito: clear expectations on work and time schedule.
- - Taija: Know what’s expected and when it’s due.
-Require regular breaks.
+ - Taija: I appreciate knowing what is expected of me from my partner (both work wise and time wise), and I need regular breaks.

 What scheduling restraints do you have?
 What are your scheduling preferences?
  - Lito: Generally, I try to reserve 5-6pm for personal time.
 I am usually in front of the computer by 7am.
 Weekends are available - preference to have one day off.